LorenzoBellomo/P2PandBlockchain/MidTerm/README.md

 from node A to node B will be present in the graph.
 Then, it is requested to perform a study of this graph and show, at least, the average degree of the network, its diameter and the clustering coefficient.
-Report the results of dierent simulation performed by varying m (number of bits), n (number of nodes) and k (size of the routing tables).
+Report the results of different simulation performed by varying m (number of bits), n (number of nodes) and k (size of the routing tables).
 To this aim, it is recommended to use a graph analysis tool, such as: Cy- toscape tool (http://www.cytoscape.org/), Gephi (https://gephi.org/), Net-